“Idly parking in the park is no

 “Well, yeah, sort of…”

-“Sort of like the neighborhood welcome wagon…”
+“I get it, the neighborhood welcome wagon…”

 “No, hey…I don’t mean it like…”